ys7yoo/PiTutorial/README.md

         * Register and get access info from [here](http://smart.inu.ac.kr/eecs/).
 * **NO FOOD IN THE LAB!**
     * If you bring any food, your grade goes down by one level.
     * NO SNACK!
 NO COFFEE!
 NO JUICE!
-NO TEE!
+NO TEA!
     * The only exception is water WITH A CAP.

 # Lab 1.
 Intro to RPI